Indoor or Outdoor? How to Choose the Best Way to Start Seeds

 What Is Direct Sowing?

-• Grow quickly and don’t need extra time to mature before the season ends
+• Grow quickly and don’t need a long season

 What Is Indoor Seed Starting?

-• Plants that need a longer growing season
+• Crops that need a long growing season to mature

-• Vegetables that are slow to germinate or grow
+• Seeds that are slow to sprout or grow

-• Crops that need warm soil to thrive
+• Plants that need warm soil to germinate

 USDA Plant Hardiness Zone Map with color-coded regions indicating average minimum winter temperatures across the United States.